Michel Branamour Menard

 Michel Branamour Menard (1805–1856) was a Canadian-born trader and merchant, first active on the upper Mississippi River and later in Texas.
-He co-founded Galveston, Texas.
-He represented Galveston County in the Congress of the Republic of Texas.
+He co-founded Galveston, Texas and represented Galveston County in the Congress of the Republic of Texas.

 His Galveston home is listed on the National Register of Historic Places.

 Early life

-Michel Brindamour dit Ménard was born on December 5, 1804 at La Prairie, Quebec, Canada to Michel Brindamour dit Ménard and Marguerite Desnoyers dit Desmarais.
-He was already working at a young age as an engagé, working through the Detroit post of the American Fur Trading Company.
+Michel Brindamour dit Ménard was born on December 5, 1804, at La Prairie, Quebec, Canada, to Michel Brindamour dit Ménard and Marguerite Desnoyers dit Desmarais.
+He was already working at a young age as an engagé at the Detroit post of the American Fur Trading Company.
 He spent most of two years conducting business in Minnesota.
 An uncle, Pierre Ménard, recruited him to trade furs at Kaskaskia starting in 1822.
 The young Ménard received a francophone education.
 Later he learned English, but spoke with his native French accent throughout his life.
 Still working for his uncle, he moved to the Ste.
 Genevieve area, where he traded and lived with a local band of Shawnee.
 He followed the Shawnee south to the White River, and in 1828, crossed with them into Mexican Texas along the Red River.